entelect-incubator/.NET-Template/1. LayeredArchitecture/README.md

 The solution template incorporates the following technologies:

-- .NET 8
+-   .NET 9
-- Entity Framework Core 8
+-   Entity Framework Core 9
 -   MediatR
 -   FeatureManagement
 -   Rate limiting
 -   FluentValidation
 -   Polly
 -   NSwag
 -   NUnit, FluentAssertions, NSubstitute

 ## Getting Started

 There are 3 different architectural pattern templates to choose from

 1. Layered Architecture
-   1. Clean Template - Commands and Queries include DbContext directly because DbContext is a UnitOfWork and DbSets are Repositories. *Recommended version*
+    1. Clean Template - Commands and Queries include DbContext directly because DbContext is a UnitOfWork and DbSets are Repositories. _Recommended version_
     2. Template with DataAccess Layer to separate Database logic from your business logic.

 To get started with the solution template, follow these steps:

 -   [ ] Install the latest .NET 8 SDK
 -   [ ] Create a folder for your solution and copy the clean code solution into it.
 -   [ ] Rename the Solution File on the new solution folder for your project.

 ## **Overview**